palewire/first-python-notebook/docs/pandas/index.rst

 Those two little letters contain dozens of data analysis tools that we'll use in future lessons.

-They can import massive data files, compute advanced statistics, filter, sort, rank and just about anything else you'd want to do.
+They can import massive data files, compute advanced statistics, filter, sort, rank and do just about anything else you'd want to do.

-We'll get to that soon, but let's start out with something simple.
+We'll get to all of that soon enough, but let's start out with something simple.

-First let's make a list of numbers in a new notebook cell.
-To keep things simple, I am going to enter all of the even numbers between zero and ten and press play.
+Let's make a list of numbers in a new notebook cell.
+To keep things simple, enter all of the even numbers between zero and ten.
+Press play.

 .. code-block:: python

     my_list = [2, 4, 6, 8]

-If you're a skilled Python programmer, you can do some cool stuff with any list.
-But hand it over to pandas instead, and you can analyze it without knowing much computer code at all.
+If you're a skilled Python programmer, you can do some cool stuff with any list, and even run some stats.
+But if you hand over to pandas instead, you'll be impressed by how easily you can analyze the data without knowing much computer code at all.

 In this case, it's as simple as converting that plain Python list into what pandas calls a `Series <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html>`_.
-Make it happen in your next cell.
+Here's how to make it happen in your next cell.

 .. code-block:: python